qingping95/ChatGPT_cmd/README.md

 # chatgpt_cmd

-A simple tool for chating with ChatGPT.
+A simple tool for chatting with ChatGPT.

 # Usage
 ```